 Education allowed me to breathe and gave purpose and direction to my life.
 Education became my hustle.
-I would not be standing here, at the PhD level, if it was not for my grind.
+I would not be standing here, at the PhD level, if I did not improve my work-ethic, better known as the grind.
 Work-ethic will take you farther than knowledge ascertained in the classroom.
 Do not wait for success to appear, gift-wrapped in a big bow; go out and make it happen.

 Malcolm X asserted, "education is our passport to the future, for

 tomorrow belongs to the people who prepare for it today."
 This

 statement altered my approach to education, as I recognized the